 - Rupturing of the Intestines

-- Shock from rapid blood loss during sudden and extended bout of bloody diarrhea
+- The shock from rapid blood loss during a sudden and extended bout of bloody diarrhea

-There are several tests available today that can quickly diagnose “UC” ulcerative colitis and crohn’s disease.
+There are several tests available today that can quickly diagnose “UC” ulcerative colitis and Crohn’s disease.
 The most common method uses a simple Blood test to trace symptoms of inflammation or anemia.
 Stool samples can also be used for finding signs on an infected digestive tract.
-Diagnosis can be confirmed using a sigmoidoscopy or colonoscopy test that uses long thin tubes that have lighted cameras to enter a patients intestine for visual inspection and/or to take a tissue samples i.e. “biopsy”.
-Other minimally invasive tests to verify intestinal issues include MRI Scans, CT or CAT scans, Ultrasound Scan or capsule endoscopies.
+Diagnosis can be confirmed using genetic testing along with sigmoidoscopy or colonoscopy test that uses long thin tubes that have lighted cameras to enter a patient’s intestine for visual inspection and/or to take tissue samples i.e. “biopsy”.
+Other minimally invasive tests to verify intestinal issues include MRI Scans, CT (CAT) scans, Ultrasound Scan or capsule endoscopies.